No One Teaches You How to Run a Business When …

 No one teaches you how to run a business when your body starts changing in ways nobody warned you about and perimenopause is quietly rewriting the rules of your energy, your focus and your capacity.

-What I built from it
+What I am building from all of it

 My Mission